MukhamejanKaratayev/Custom-GraphDTA-with-BindingDB/README.md

 This returns the model and result files for the modelling achieving the best MSE for testing data throughout the training.
 For example, it returns two files model_GATNet_davis.model and result_GATNet_davis.csv when running GATNet on Davis data.

+###  Pretrained models:

+All pretrained models for each dataset can be found in "GraphDTA_Results" folder.
+Example of inference can be found in model_performance.ipynb.
+Also, the inference for external data are shown in "predict_generated" folder.